TexKiller/docson/README.md

 ## API

-Requiring Node-Docson:
+Requiring Node-Docson (Node.js only):
 ```javascript
 var nodeDocson = require("node-docson");
 ```
-* Not required if including the Node-Docson release script on the browser using the `script` HTML tag.
+* Not necessary if including the Node-Docson release script on the browser using the `script` HTML tag.

 Creating Docson instance:
 ```javascript